federicoviscomi/integrator-ngx-json-schema/README.md

   * TDD tests—The single biggest flaw in this library is that each change or improvement has the potential to break something else (which has already happened several times).
 Integrating automated tests into the build process would fix that.

-  * More frameworks—Not everyone uses Material Design, Bootstrap 3, or [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), so it would be great to create framework plug-ins for [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.
+  * More frameworks—Not everyone uses Bootstrap 3, or [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), so it would be great to create framework plug-ins for [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.

   * More widgets—There are lots of great form controls available, such as the [Pikaday calendar](https://github.com/dbushell/Pikaday), [Spectrum color picker](http://bgrins.github.io/spectrum), and [ACE code editor](https://ace.c9.io), which just need small custom wrappers to convert them into Angular JSON Schema Form plug-ins.
-In addition, there are a few additional features of HTML, JSON Schema, and Material Design which could be fixed by adding new widgets:
+In addition, there are a few additional features of HTML, JSON Schema, which could be fixed by adding new widgets:

     * [A file widget](https://github.com/catull/ngx-json-schema/issues/38)—To support uploading files, this widget would display an HTML file input, and then include the uploaded file in the form's output data, as an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsArrayBuffer) or [DataURL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL).

     * [A oneOf widget](https://github.com/catull/ngx-json-schema/issues/112)—To support schemas using oneOf or anyOf, this widget would enable a user to choose an option from a select list, which would then replace another control on the form.

     * [An addAdditionalProperties widget](https://github.com/catull/ngx-json-schema/issues/104)—To support schemas using additionalProperties or patternProperties, this widget would enable users to enter a name to add a new property to an object, and would then add a new control to the form for setting that property's value (similar to the existing [add-reference widget](https://github.com/catull/ngx-json-schema/blob/master/src/lib/src/widget-library/add-reference.component.ts)).

-    * [A matStepper widget](https://github.com/catull/ngx-json-schema/issues/123)—To support the [Angular Material Stepper control](https://material.angular.io/components/stepper/overview) (similar to the existing [tabs](https://github.com/catull/ngx-json-schema/blob/master/src/lib/src/widget-library/tabs.component.ts) widget).

 If you like this library, need help, or want to contribute, let me know.
 I'm busy, so it sometimes takes me a long time to respond, but I will eventually get back to you. :-)